 - Team meetings: Typical team meetings, and way that teams are run, encourage louder people and discourage quieter ones.
 Even when you ask everybody think about something, the “rewards” normally go to the first voice to respond (normally the extrovert).
 “Running Meetings that make things happen” was written to help you run more effective meetings that work for the whole team.

-- Telling people how to feel: That sounds odd, but 80% of introverts I’ve interviewed don’t like being told how to feel or to display those feelings (some extroverts are the same by the way).
+- Telling people how to feel: 80% of introverts I’ve interviewed don’t like being told how to feel or to display those feelings (some extroverts are the same by the way).
 Don’t spend your time trying to make introverts show feelings and express themselves; spend your energy making them feel safe to do so.
 Then, when they do, support them and you’ll have converted them to your cause.
 More details in “Don’t tell an introvert how to feel, or ask them to show you“.

 - Not listening: Introverts typically take longer to respond as they process thoughts internally.
 That leads to more detail and often a different angle on the problem.
 That’s great, except many leaders are already moving onto the next issue, or tuning out to the detail in the answer.
 As a result you’re training your introverts not to bother next time.